MaestroJolly/InspireMe-Slackbot/README.md

-# slackbot
+# InspireMe Slackbot
-Slackbot built in NodeJS and and Slackbot.js
+Slackbot displays random inspiring techie quotes and jokes for developers/designers built in NodeJS and and Slackbot.js